sc-ventures/cloudbreak-documentation/docs/index.md

 <a href="./images/cb-ui3.png" target="_blank" title="click to enlarge"><img src="./images/cb-ui3.png" width="650" title="Cloudbreak web UI"></a>

-### Use Cases
+### Primary Use Cases

 Cloudbreak allows you to create, manage, and monitor your clusters on your chosen cloud platform:

-* Quickly create a cluster using one of the default cluster blueprints and infrastructure settings.
-* Create a cluster based on the requirements of your workloads and provision infrastructure based on your IT requirements.
+* Dynamically deploy, configure, and manage clusters on public and private clouds (AWS, Azure, Google Cloud, OpenmStack).
+* Use automated scaling to seamlessly manage elasticity requirements as cluster workloads change.
 * Secure your cluster by enabling Kerberos.
-* Automate cluster creation using the Cloudbreak CLI.
-* Develop your application using Cloudbreak API.

 ### Architecture